ankit-rathi/Designing-Decision-Systems/chapters/14_The_Dual_Loop_Architecture.md

 ---

-## Example Section — Fraud Detection Systems in Online Payments
+## Example — Fraud Detection Systems in Online Payments

 Consider how a digital payment platform continuously improves its fraud detection system.